Beginner Guide

 Your web browser is your window to the internet, and it is also the primary way you are tracked online.

 Use a privacy-focused browser.
 Firefox, Brave, or Safari offer strong privacy protections out of the box.
-If you use Chrome, install privacy extensions like uBlock Origin and Privacy Badger.
+If you use Chrome, install privacy extensions like uBlock Origin and Privacy Badger to block trackers and ads that follow you across websites.

 Step 3: Guard Your Personal Information